apache/incubator-myriad/docs/getting-started.md

 ## Launching the Myriad Environment ##

 The Myriad environment is established by running an initial application for the resource manager.
-This initial application name is specified in the yarn-site.xml file with the the yarn.resourcemanager.hostname property and the value, <app-name>.<framework>.mesos.
+This initial application name is specified in the yarn-site.xml file with the the yarn.resourcemanager.hostname property and the value, &lt;app-ID>&lt;framework>.mesos.

 For example, if the value of  yarn.resourcemanager.hostname property is rm.marathon.mesos:

 * rm - The ID given to the Resource Manager when launched using Marathon.
 Mesos-DNS constructs the Resource Manager hostname using the ID.
-* marathon - The Myriad framework.
+* marathon - The Mesos framework.

 If you are using Marathon, launch Marathon and run an initial Resource Manager application.
 See Starting Resource Manager for more information.